texty/manipulative_news_methodology/README.md

 ##### Language models' perplexities before and after finetuning
-(Accuracy below is for language model, not for classifier.
-Roughly, it's share of words, correсtly predicted by language model, after  some imput sequence)
+(Accuracy below is for language model(LM), not for classifier.
+Roughly, it's share of words, correсtly predicted by language model, after  some imput sequence).

 LM on Wikipedia corpus was trained for max 30k dictionary, while in finetuning we used max 60k tokens
 <table cellspacing="0" border="0">
     <colgroup width="102"></colgroup>